sincer- +

 It would thus be synonymous with the Greek akeratos, "without taint".

-2. A written formula for ending a letter; such as, "Yours sincerely" is often used immediately before the signature at the end a letter or e-mail, which is addressed to somebody by name; another example, "Sincerely yours, Jim Mason".
+2. A written formula for ending a message: Expressing "Yours sincerely" is often used immediately before the signature at the end a letter or an e-mail, which is addressed to someone by name; another example is "Sincerely yours, Jim Mason".